 As for something about me, I’m from Serbia, a country in Europe.

 Let us know your average monthly income as an inspiration to our readers if you are OK with that.

-I earn $1000-$1200 in months where I don’t feel like working much and am doing freelance writing part-time.
+I earn $1000-$1200 monthly when I don’t feel like working much and work as a part-time freelance writer.

-Thank you very much for the introduction and especially for revealing your income without any hesitation.
+Thank you very much for the introduction and especially for revealing your income without hesitation.

 I would like to do this interview under three main sections.

-That’ll make our readers scan through quickly and as well as answering.
-So, let’s start with the Freelancing.
+That’ll make our readers scan through quickly and as well as answer.
+So, let’s start with freelancing.

-1. As my first question, I would love to hear how you started your journey as a freelancer?
+1. As my first question, I would love to hear how you started your journey as a freelance writer.

 I started my career by doing a lot of cold email outreach.
 And that is how I landed my first client.